JhonatanMedeiros/javaflix/README.md

 # Netflix Project with Java

-> This project is focused on a layout prototype for the Netflix desktop App in Java
+- This project is focused on a layout prototype for the Netflix desktop App in Java

-- The main purpose of this app is the enrichment of the knowledge handling Swing;
+> The main purpose of this app is the enrichment of the knowledge handling Swing;

 ### Topics

--[x] Management of layouts for the main screen
+- [x] Management of layouts for the main screen<br>
--[x] Usage of GridLayout to display the movie cards -[x] Usage of a movies API
+- [x] Usage of GridLayout to display the movie cards<br>
+- [x] Usage of a movies API

 Feel free to use this piece of code!